Choosing the Right ADU Kitchen for Your ADU

-Cottage completed a 227 sq.ft. attached ADU studio in Palo Alto that showed that a kitchenette can accentuate a space and add to the charming character of the unit.
+Cottage completed a 227 sq.ft. attached ADU studio in Palo Alto, CA that proved a kitchenette can accentuate a space and add to the charming character of the unit.
 All without taking up too much room:

 The Standard Kitchen

-Cottage’s standard ADU kitchens we recommend are full-sized kitchens—four-burner stoves, full refrigerator, dishwasher, and sink.
+The standard ADU kitchens we recommend here at Cottage are full-sized kitchens: four-burner stoves, full refrigerator, dishwasher, and sink.
 For most ADU spaces and homeowners without a strong cooking affinity, the standard kitchen works out well.

 This works out well for smaller ADU spaces as well.
 For example, this 400 sq.ft. garage conversion ADU floor plan devotes one wall to all the plumbing utilities, including both the kitchen and bathroom: